-The main component of the program is called the Launcher.
+When you start the program, the first component that is displayed is called the Launcher.
 It enables to run wizards and dialogs, to specify program settings, to visualize the operating environment and the hard disk configuration.

 The Launcher's window can be conditionally subdivided into several sections that differ in their purpose and functionality: